 The hotel offers nine room types (yes! you read correctly!
 NINE): deluxe double room with sea view, deluxe double room with garden view, deluxe family suite, deluxe junior suite with garden view, deluxe suite with sea view and jacuzzi, superior suite with private pool, superior suite with sea view, suite with sea view and mini pool, signature suite with sea view and hydro massage.

-PRO TIP: The various types of rooms are spread over three buildings on the property, and this is where you have to be smart when you choose your room, as it’s not so much about the type of room but rather about where it is located!
+PRO TIP: The various types of rooms are spread over three buildings on the property, so you have to be smart when choosing your room.

-Most of the rooms have breathtaking sea views, and most feature private patios.
-Some of the rooms with fabulous private pools don’t have such a great view, but more about this later.
+Most of the rooms have breathtaking sea views and most feature private patios.
+Some of the rooms, with private pools, have disappointing views.
+More about this later in this article.

 The style and character of the hotel are modern, tranquil, and clean-lined.
-The hotel’s predominantly white and natural tones perfectly complement the turquoise ocean.
+The hotel’s predominantly white and natural tones perfectly complement the turquoise ocean and surroundings.